temporalio/sdk-ruby/README.md

 Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/172) with Windows and multi-threaded Rust, MinGW-based Windows (i.e. `x64-mingw-ucrt`) is not supported.
 But WSL is supported using the normal Linux gem.

-At this time a pure source gem is not published, which means that when trying to install the gem on an unsupported platform, you may get an error that it is not available.
+At this time a pure source gem is published for documentation reasons, but it cannot be built and will fail if tried.
 Building from source requires many files across submodules and requires Rust to be installed.
-See the [Build](#build) section for how to build a gem from the repository.
+See the [Build](#build) section for how to build a the repository.

 The SDK works on Ruby 3.1+, but due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only supported on Ruby versions 3.3 and newer.